seanchas116/StarCat/Pods/Himotoki/README.md

 ## Requirements

+Himotoki 3.x requires / supports the following environments:

-- Swift 2.2 / Xcode 7.3
+- Swift 3.0.1 / Xcode 8.1
+    - If you use Swift 2.2 (Xcode 7.3) or Swift 2.3 (Xcode 8), you can use [2.1.1](https://github.com/ikesyo/Himotoki/releases/tag/2.1.1) instead.
 - OS X 10.9 or later
-- iOS 8.0 or later (by Carthage or CocoaPods) / iOS 7 (by copying the source files directly)
+- iOS 8.0 or later
 - tvOS 9.0 or later
 - watchOS 2.0 or later

 ## Installation

-There are 3 options.
-If your app support iOS 7, you can only use the last way.
+There are 2 options.

-### Framework with Carthage (preferable)
+### Carthage

 Himotoki is [Carthage](https://github.com/Carthage/Carthage) compatible.

-- Add `github "ikesyo/Himotoki" ~> 2.1.1` to your Cartfile.
+- Add `github "ikesyo/Himotoki" ~> 3.0` to your Cartfile.
 - Run `carthage update`.

-### Framework with CocoaPods
+### CocoaPods

 Himotoki also can be used by [CocoaPods](https://cocoapods.org/).